bellons91/personal-tech-notes/azure/Azure Storage Account/Azure Blob Storage.md

 ---
-tags: azure, cloud, az-900, az-204, storage, azure-blob-storage
+tags:
+  - azure
+  - cloud
+  - az-900
+  - az-204
+  - storage
+  - azure-blob-storage
+  - azure-storage-account
 ---

-# Azure Blob Storage

 Azure Blob Storage is a generic storage solution.
 You can store **text and binary data** in an unstructured format.